Speech Climate at Furman University

-For the first time Furman University was included in the College Free Speech Rankings from the Foundation for Individual Rights and Expression (FIRE)
+This morning, Furman University was included in the College Free Speech Rankings from the Foundation for Individual Rights and Expression (FIRE).
+Furman was first included in these rankings last year and has dropped from 163rd to 221st place.

 Here are a few highlights.

-According to data collected by FIRE and College Pulse, a stunning 78% of the 238 Furman students surveyed are very or somewhat uncomfortable publicly disagreeing with a professor about a controversial political topic, just 3% felt very comfortable.
+According to data collected by FIRE and College Pulse, a striking 60% of the 114 Furman students surveyed are very or somewhat uncomfortable publicly disagreeing with a professor about a controversial political topic, and just 9% felt very comfortable.

-Sixty-three percent felt very or somewhat uncomfortable expressing views on a controversial political topic in a class discussion and 62% shared these feelings when it came to a written assignment.
-And 78% of students feel some, a good deal, or a great deal of pressure to avoid discussing controversial topics in class.
+Fifty-four percent felt very or somewhat uncomfortable expressing views on a controversial political topic in a class discussion and 53% shared these feelings when it came to a written assignment.
+Only 35% of students say they never hide their political beliefs from their professors to obtain a better grade, whereas 17% of students hide their beliefs daily, and 22% hiding their beliefs occasionally or fairly often.

-But it is not only the classroom.
-Some 62% of students responded that they would feel very or somewhat uncomfortable expressing their views on a controversial political topic to other students “during a discussion in a common campus space such as a quad, dining hall, or lounge.”
-Is this what we expect from a university dedicated to the pursuit of knowledge?
+But this self-censorship is not only the classroom.
+Some 45% of students responded that they would feel very or somewhat uncomfortable expressing their views on a controversial political topic to other students “during a discussion in a common campus space such as a quad, dining hall, or lounge.”
+Seventy-two percent of students felt very or somewhat uncomfortable sharing an unpopular political opinion on social media account tied to their name.

 Liberal education is a joke without free speech.